EricYufengWu/q8bot/README.md

 [This video]() demonstrates the latest capabilities of the robot, made possibly by ongoing improvements in software control and mechanical design. (link coming soon!).

-See the robot in action on [YouTube](https://youtu.be/YJDc1xAhaOI)!
+See the detailed robot building process on [YouTube](https://youtu.be/YJDc1xAhaOI)!

 ## Overview